 The biochemistry and biophysics graduate program looks forward to your arrival this fall.
-Please plan to arrive on campus for orientation week, which begins on Monday, August 10 this fall.
-If you have any questions, please email Connie Garnett, the Graduate Program Coordinator.
+Please plan to arrive on campus for orientation week, which begins on Monday, August 16.
+If you have any questions, please email Allison Ringholz, the Graduate Student Services Specialist.

-January 2 - Rotation students join a research group
+January 3 - Rotation students are expected to officially join a research group

 Before arriving at Iowa State

 Once you receive your ISU admissions letter, complete the following two steps now: